puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 > - Arthur C. Clarke

-This quest kicks off your hands-on introduction to managing infrastructure with Puppet tools and services.
-We'll start by installing the agent and learning some of the core ideas involved in managing infrastructure.
+This quest kicks off a hands-on introduction to managing infrastructure with Puppet tools and services.
+You'll start by installing the agent and learning some of the core ideas involved in managing infrastructure.
 Once the agent is installed on a new system, you will use the `puppet resource` tool to explore the state of that system.
 Through this tool, you will learn about *resources*,